s-sepanski/technical-interview/knowledge-by-topic/ai/mcp/about.md

 1. Resources: File-like data that can be read by clients (like API responses or file contents)
 2. Tools: Functions that can be called by the LLM (with user approval)
 3. Prompts: Pre-written templates that help users accomplish specific tasks

+## Example - Implement MCP Server in Python
+`from mcp.server.fastmcp import FastMCP`

+use `@mcp.tool()` decorator over any arbitrary method

+`@mcp.tool()` - will allow any MCP client to call the decorated method as a "tool"

+Meanwhile, using Claude Desktop as the MCP client, you set up some special `.json` config file pointed to the directory of your MCP server (since Claude supports MCP, they allow configuring Claude as an MCP client via the config file)

+When you next open Claude, you should see that it detects that one MCP tool is available.
+Claude will ask you for permission before using the tool

+## Example 2 - Configure an MCP CLIENT In Python
+`from mcp.client.stdio import stdio_client`